Sam's picture

 Zilog Z80

 Work started on a prototype using an Intel 8748 processor.
 This was moderately successful with limited features but as more of the specification was added the number of input and output ports exceeded the capability of that chip.
 A decision was taken to use a different general purpose processor.
 The choice of the Zilog Z80™ proved a wise one as this has remained available, along with the support chips, to the present day.
-[Picture: Gennadiy Shvets, creative commons]
+[Picture: Gennadiy Shvets, Creative Commons]

 The Plessey system was designed to work over copper pairs between the signalbox and the crossing.
 Over long distances, where a transmission system was needed, a further cumbersome relay set was needed at both ends of the transmission.
 It was decided to add to the PETS specification the requirement to work over copper or transmission without additional equipment.
 To achieve this the signalling between box and crossing had to use tones in the speech band of 200 to 3,200 Hz.
 It was decided that the simplest way of doing this was to use dual-tone, multi-frequency signalling (DTMF or TouchTone™).
 By using a poll and response protocol the integrity of the circuit could be tested continuously.
 The signalbox end sends a query to the crossing end and expects to receive a reply containing the status.
 This is repeated at frequent intervals.